Growing Tomatillos: Enjoy Salsa Verde All Summer Long

 A sucker shoot comes up in the V-shape created by the main stem and a branch.
 Simply pinch off the new shoot once it reaches 2″-4″ in length, or trim it off with a clean and sterile pair of pruning shears.

-Be careful not to remove all of your sucker shoots, as this will reduce the harvest.
+Be careful not to remove all of your sucker shoots, as this will reduce the yield when you harvest tomatillos.
 Only remove those which are blocking good air circulation to the center of the plant.

 In addition, the number of main stems makes a difference.
 While with a single stem your fruit will ripen faster, two stems joined at the base will produce more fruit overall.